inimino/js-intro-exercises/quiz.md

 .

-### 6. Pat is writing code
+### 6. Pat needs help.

-to find out how many new emails there are.
+Pat is writing code to find out how many new emails there are.
 However, there always seems to be zero new messages.
 The following code contains an error.
 What is it?